Rozanova/WebDesignCourse/Syllabus.md

 #### Week 3
 ##### In-class:
 * Students present homework and get feedback from class.
-* Lecture: Personas and archetypes, journey maps, competitive analysis for the in-class design challenge.
+* Lecture: personas and archetypes, journey maps, competitive analysis for the in-class design challenge.
-* In-class activity: Craft personas and archetypes and journey maps for the design challenge we started in class.
+* In-class activity: craft personas and archetypes and journey maps for the design challenge we started in class.